Lester Cole

-Lester Cole (June 19, 1904 – August 15, 1985) was an American screenwriter.
-He was one of the Hollywood Ten, a group of screenwriters and directors who were cited for contempt of Congress and blacklisted for their refusal to testify regarding their alleged involvement with the Communist Party.
+Lester Cole (born Lester Cohn; June 19, 1904 – August 15, 1985) was an American screenwriter.
+His film credits include The House of the Seven Gables (1940), Objective, Burma!
+(1945), and The Romance of Rosy Ridge (1947).
+He is best known as one of the "Hollywood Ten"—the group of screenwriters and directors cited for contempt of Congress, and subsequently blacklisted and imprisoned, for refusing to testify regarding their alleged involvement with the Communist Party.